 Restaurants, markets and street vendors are everywhere to be found throughout the country.
 The difficulty is in where to eat.

 Restaurants, markets and street vendors are everywhere to be found throughout the country.
 The difficulty is in where to eat.
 You will also get freshness and the use of seasonal fruits and vegetables, and you can tell as they are bought each day from the vibrant market places and prepared meticulously with attention to presentation as well.

 It is a combination of sweet and bitter, salty and sour, whether fresh or cooked and has some similarities to its Thai and Vietnamese neighbours.
-Yet there are differences as well.
+There are differences as well.
 Every meal includes rice and though noodles are used, rice is the staple.
-It is however the way that the Cambodians blend their pastes that signifies the differences.
+It is, however, the way that the Cambodians blend their pastes that signifies the differences.

 Another treat awaiting you in Cambodia is street food.
 Food vendors are literally everywhere and you can immediately smell the charcoal that flames and smolders all day in small clay stoves, wire-topped barbeques, and beneath woks and soup pots.
 Fish and various meats and vegetables are for sale all day long.

 When you receive your meal or eat on the streets, you will often be given side plates of various greens, peppers and particularly the fresh green peppercorns that we loved.
 You will also be given limes and herbs and all of these are what make the dishes so special.

 Often you will give the ingredients to make your sauce, and this is an art in itself.
 If Cambodians are sitting on a ubiquitous plastic chair near you, watch them and copy what they do as nearly as possible.
 That is what we did.
 Judging how much of each is the trick, but regardless you cannot really go wrong.